xallen/plesk-mwes-connector/README.md

 ### Plesk-MWES-Connector

-1. Copy _plesk-mwes-connector.py_ to _/usr/local/bin_.
+1. Copy _plesk-mwes-connector.py_ to _/opt/mwes_.
-2. Set the owner of the script to _root_, and change the permissions to _u:rwx,g:---,o:---_
+2. Set the owner and group of the script to _mwes_, and change the permissions to _u:rwx,g:---,o:---_ :
+`chown mwes:mwes /opt/mwes/plesk-mwes-connector.py
+chmod 700 /opt/mwes/plesk-mwes-connector.py`
 3. It is now safe to configure the script.
 Fire up your favorite editor and supply the information required in the EDIT section of the script.
 4. You should now import ALL domain names into MWES via the sync tool.
 If you installed the script in the default location:
-`/usr/local/bin/plesk-mwes-connector.py sync`
+`/opt/mwes/plesk-mwes-connector.py sync`
 If your configuration is wrong you will find out at this point.
 Correct the error and repeat this step.
 If you have notifications enabled you will receive a synchronization report.
 5. Please follow the appropriate steps below for your version of Plesk.
 The instructions will assume the script is installed in the default location.